arangodb/arangodb/Documentation/Books/HTTP/General/README.md

   *HTTP/1.1* will get an *HTTP 505* (HTTP version not supported) error in return.
 * ArangoDB will reject client requests with a negative value in the *Content-Length* request header with *HTTP 411* (Length Required).
-* Arangodb doesn't support POST with *transfer-encoding: chunked* which forbids the *Content-Length* header above.
+* ArangoDB doesn't support POST with *transfer-encoding: chunked* which forbids the *Content-Length* header above.
 * the maximum URL length accepted by ArangoDB is 16K.
 Incoming requests with longer URLs will be rejected with an *HTTP 414* (Request-URI too long) error.